bogdanfinn/tls-client-api/Readme.md

 Please open an issue on [this](https://github.com/bogdanfinn/tls-client) github repository.
 In the best case you provide the response of https://tls.peet.ws/api/all requested by the client you want to be implemented.

+### Use API
+You can just run the prebuilt binaries in `dist`.
+There is a binary for linux, macos and windows.
+Just modify your config file next to the binary as explained below and start the application.

-### Build API
+### Build API from source
-Make sure to also checkout this repository `https://github.com/Solem8s/gosoline` on the branch `tls-client-api` next to this project.
+When you want to build the application from source, make sure to also checkout this repository `https://github.com/Solem8s/gosoline` on the branch `tls-client-api` next to this project.
-Afterwards you can just run the following script: `cmd/tls-client-api/build.sh` or use the prebuilt binaries in `dist`
+Afterwards you can just run the following script: `cmd/tls-client-api/build.sh SOME_BUILD_IDENTIFIER` and it should build the binaries for you

 ### Configuration & Start
 * Configure stuff like api port and authentication keys in the `cmd/tls-client-api/config.dist.yml` file.
 * The endpoint is `http://127.0.0.1:8080/api/forward`
 * You need to set a `x-api-key` header with an auth key from the config file.
+This is for protecting the API when you host it on some server.
+Requests without the correct keys in the header will be rejected.

+### Attention
+* Applications powered with [gosoline](https://github.com/justtrackio/gosoline) automatically host a health check endpoint which is by default on port `8090` under the path `/health`.
+So in our case it would be `http://127.0.0.1:8090/health`.
+* Applications powered with [gosoline](https://github.com/justtrackio/gosoline) automatically host a metadata server for your application to provide insights into your application.
+The metadata server is hosted on port `8070` and has three endpoints. `/`, `/config`, `/memory` this should help you debugging your application.
+**Do not make this endpoints public available when you host the Application on some server in the internet.
+You would make your config file public available.**

 ### How to use this api when it is running
 You need to do a POST Request against this running API Service with the following JSON Request Body: